 - will be applying for and accepts an offer to read Law on a university undergraduate degree course which requires a minimum of ABB or equivalent at A Level, or at a Russell Group university.

-To be considered for a bursary, you will need to enter our essay-writing competition which closes in June (Scotland) or July (rest of UK).
-If you do well, we will interview you at our London or Glasgow offices in September 2018, giving you the chance to meet trainee solicitors and take part in fun team building exercises.
-To register for our 2018 competition, click here.
-If you live in Scotland, please email [email protected] with your name and contact details to register.
+To be considered for a bursary, you will need to enter our essay-writing competition which closes on 29 June 2018 (Scotland) or 18 July 2018 (rest of UK).
+If you do well, we will interview you at our London or Edinburgh offices in September 2018, giving you the chance to meet trainee solicitors and take part in fun team building exercises.
+Our 2018 Rest of UK competition is now open and you can apply here.
+Our 2018 Scotland competition is now open and you can apply here.

 Travel and (where appropriate) overnight accommodation for the candidate and an accompanying adult will be arranged and paid for by us.
 All students invited to interview are offered mentoring support from one of our lawyers to help with their UCAS applications and the LNAT.
 We also offer some work experience to the students we mentor.